How to keep health and safety interesting in the workplace

 There are a number of ways to dismantle the ‘boring’ reputation that health and safety often acquires, but two principles are essential: a management team that shows commitment and are positive about health and safety, and employees that are engaged and taking part.

-In truth, meaningful health and safety won’t always be fun or sexy; it’s about ensuring people don’t get hurt.
+In truth, meaningful health and safety won’t always be fun or appealing; it’s about ensuring people don’t get hurt.
 Employers should be upfront in this regard – sure, health and safety may not be the most exciting part of an employee’s role, but that doesn’t make the consequences of poor practices any less real.
 Plus, with a little imagination, employers can find more engaging ways to drive the message home.